tedbauer/hobbes/README.md

-# Tigger
+# Hobbes
-Tigger is a work in progress compiler for the Tiger language (from [Appel's _Modern Compiler Implementation in C_][tiger]).
-Track the progess of Tigger with [this issue][tracker].
+Hobbes is a work in progress compiler for the Tiger language (from [Appel's _Modern Compiler Implementation in C_][tiger]).
+Track the progess of Hobbes with [this issue][tracker].

 ## Usage

-Tigger requires [Bison and Flex][bflex].
+Hobbes requires [Bison and Flex][bflex].
 I recommend installing them with [Homebrew][brew].
 Once you've done that, you can try generating and typechecking the AST of a simple program:

 	$ cd src
 	$ make
-	$ ./tigger ../testcases/test1.tig
+	$ ./hobbes ../testcases/test1.tig

 ## Links
 - [Project Starter Files][sfiles]